ray-di/Ray.Di/README.md

 Testing Ray.Di
 ==============

-Here's how to install Ray.Di from source to run the unit tests and samples.
+Here's how to install Ray.Di from source and run the unit tests and samples.

 ```
 $ git clone git://github.com/koriym/Ray.Di.git